hamger/sid/README.md

 # Seed
-a front-end framework with mvc
+a simple front-end framework with mvc

 ## Usage
 ```js